THUDM/GCC/gin.md

 Dear Authors of GIN:

 This is Jiezhong Qiu from Tsinghua University.
-We are working on a Graph Neural Network paper and would like to use your GIN model as our baseline.
+We are working on a Graph Neural Network paper and would like to use your inspiring GIN model as our baseline.
 We wonder if you would like to share some insights on training the GIN model.

 We download the code from the official implementation at https://github.com/weihua916/powerful-gnns.
 To reproduce the paper results, we run commands according to README and information provided by the authors in repo issues: